ruchitachandhok/sei-flex-49/w02/d2/objects-lab.md

 ```

 2. Use `console.log()` to print just the `price` property of the `product` object to the terminal.
-3. Now declare an array called `productNames` that holds at least 3 of your favourite products
-4. Use `console.log()` to print out the first item of the productNames array.
-5. Use `console.log()` to print out the last item of the productNames array.
-(Hint: instead of doing `productNames[3]` where you have to know the length in advance, try `productNames[productNames.length-1]` so that it will work regardless of the length).

-## Notes for Exercise 3: Modifying a property of an object
+## Prep for Exercise 3: Modifying a property of an object

-I can change any property in the above product array by doing this:
+I can modify a property in the above product object by doing this:
 ```js
    product.price = 300
 ```